SammyHadam/Hangman/README.md

 # Hangman
-Hangman, but in the terminal
+A simple hangman game in the terminal created with python.